RAGHAV1258/AWS-EC2-Netflix-Clone/README.md

 ## 🚀 Features
 - 📺 **Responsive UI**: Designed to be mobile-friendly and adaptive to different screen sizes.
 - 🎨 **Modern Design**: Clean and sleek user interface inspired by the Netflix homepage.
-- 🕹️ **Interactive Hover Effects**: Dynamic hover effects on thumbnails and buttons.
 - 🌐 **Deployed on AWS EC2**: Hosted on an Amazon Linux/Ubuntu instance with HTTP/HTTPS access configured.

 ---